phil-opp/blog_os/_posts/2015-08-18-multiboot-kernel.md

 - the `.text` output section contains all input sections named `.text`
 - Sections named `.multiboot_header` are added to the first output section (`.boot`) to ensure they are at the beginning of the executable.
 This is necessary because GRUB expects to find the Multiboot header very early in the file.

+[^Linker 1M]: We don't want to load the kernel to e.g. `0x0` because there are many special memory areas below the 1MB mark (for example the so-called VGA buffer at `0xb8000`, that we use to print `OK` to the screen).

 So let's create the ELF object files and link them using our new linker script.
-It's important to pass the `-n` flag to the linker because otherwise it may page align the sections in the executable.
-If that happens, GRUB isn't able to find the Multiboot header because the `.boot` section isn't at the beginning anymore.
+It's important to pass the `-n` flag to the linker, which disables the automatic section alignment in the executable.
+Otherwise the linker may page align the `.boot` section in the executable file.
+If that happens, GRUB isn't able to find the Multiboot header because it isn't at the beginning anymore.
 We can use `objdump` to print the sections of the generated executable and verify that the `.boot` section has a low file offset.

 ```
 > nasm -f elf64 multiboot_header.asm